Book of Habakkuk

 The Book of Habakkuk is the eighth book of the Twelve Minor Prophets of the Hebrew Bible.
 The book has three chapters.
 It is attributed to the prophet Habakkuk.
 Most scholars agree that the book was probably composed in the period during Jehoiakim's reign as king of Judah (609–597 BC).
-It is an important text in Judaism, and passages from the book are quoted by authors of the New Testament, and its message has inspired modern Christian hymn writers.
+It is an important text in Judaism, and passages from the book are quoted by authors of the New Testament.
+Its message has inspired modern Christian hymn writers.

 Of the three chapters in the book, the first two are a dialogue between Yahweh and the prophet.
 Verse 4 in chapter 2, stating that "the just shall live by his faith", plays an important role in Christian thought.
 It is used in the Epistle to the Romans, Epistle to the Galatians, and the Epistle to the Hebrews as the starting point of the concept of faith.
 A copy of these two chapters is included in the Habakkuk Commentary, found among the Dead Sea Scrolls.
 Chapter 3 is now recognized as a liturgical piece.
 It is debated whether chapter 3 and the first two chapters were written by the same author.